rcmcooperative/partner-TOSI/README.md

 ### Milestone 5: Strategy Design complete
 - [ ] Develop approach to support success in achieving objectives
 - [ ] Refine strategy with TOSI
-- [ ] Refine strategy with The Neuro community (ideally a workshop/call - [this issue for organizing](https://github.com/rcmcooperative/partner-TOSI/issues/9))
+- [ ] Refine strategy with The Neuro community (ideally a workshop/call - [this issue for organizing](https://github.com/rcmcooperative/partner-TOSI/issues/9)) - Note this is unlikely to go ahead within the time frame of this project due to changes in resourcing and focus.

 ### Milestone 6: Implementation tactics developed
 - [ ] Refinement and prioritization of activities in support of the strategy, including review of existing initiatives (see [Strategy Design](./docs/proposal-OSRP-RCMCoop.md#strategy-design))
 - [ ] Refine implementation with TOSI
-- [ ] Refine implementation with The Neuro community (ideally a workshop/call - [this issue for organizing](https://github.com/rcmcooperative/partner-TOSI/issues/9))
+- [ ] Refine implementation with The Neuro community (ideally a workshop/call - [this issue for organizing](https://github.com/rcmcooperative/partner-TOSI/issues/9)) - Note this is unlikely to go ahead within the time frame of this project due to changes in resourcing and focus.

 ### Milestone 7: Dissemination plan developed
 - [ ] Mechanisms to empower the community to raise awareness of the strategy so it can be incorporated into their operational planning